-- A three-wheeled vehicle is not as stable as a four-wheeled vehicle while cornering, particularly while on a down hill grade.
-Pay attention to the LTI warning which will sound if maximum lateral "G" force is exceeded. - Place heavy loads forward of rear axles.
+- Cornering ability of a three-wheeled vehicle is not as great as a four-wheeled vehicle. - Place heavy loads forward of rear axles.
 Unbalanced or top heavy loads can cause vehicle upset. - Wear a helmet. - Do not start your vehicle in a closed garage or other enclosed areas.
 Exhaust fumes can be toxic.
 Always open the garage door before you start the engine.